harness/developer-hub/kb/continuous-delivery/articles/biderectional-sync-prevent-github-api-limit.md

 ## API rate limits, what causes them?

 Git limits the number of REST API requests that you can make within a specific amount of time.
-Sometime, the number of API request at a specific period of time is high and it stops the remote entitites from working.
+Sometimes, the number of API requests in a specific period of time is high and it stops remote entities from working.

 ## Solving GitHub API Limits with Bidirectional Sync